silverstripe/silverstripe-graphql/docs/en/01_getting_started/04_working_with_dataobjects/04_inheritance.md

 But these types are implicitly added to the schema, what are their fields?

 The answer is *only the fields you've already opted into*.
+Parent classes will apply the fields exposed by their descendants, and descendant classes will only expose their ancestors' exposed fields.

+In our case, we've exposed:

+* title (`SiteTree` field)
+* content (`SiteTree` field)
+* bannerImage (`Page` field)

+The `SiteTree` type will contain the following fields:

+* id (required for all DataObject types)
+* title
+* content

-In our case, the `NewsPage` type would contain the following fields:
+And the `NewsPage` type would contain the following fields:

 * id (required for all DataObject types)
 * title